Three Mile Dam campground

 |What to bring||Firewood|

-The gate to this campground is closed from the June long weekend to October long weekend.
-Camping is still possible for walkers.
+The gates to this campground are closed from the June long weekend to October long weekend.
+Camping is still possible for walkers; please park in the Goldseekers track carpark on Link Road.

 Established during the Kiandra gold-mining era, the dam provided water for sluicing operations via race lines to Kiandra (New Chum Hill).
 Its eastern side was part of the Snowy Mountains Hydro Electric Scheme.